The Big Picture

-It’s important to understand that drug resistance is possible only in someone infected with HIV, and the study’s primary interest is in reducing the risk of HIV infection in all women who participate.
+It’s important to understand that drug resistance is possible only in someone infected with HIV, and the study’s primary interest is in reducing HIV risk in all participants.
 However, if, despite the study’s efforts, a woman becomes infected, safeguards are in place to minimize the potential for drug resistance.
 For instance, women in ASPIRE are tested for HIV at every monthly visit.
-If a test indicates that a woman has acquired HIV, staff will immediately stop her use of study product, because its continued use could potentially increase the chance that virus will become resistant to the drug.
-Women testing positive for HIV in ASPIRE will be monitored for resistance, even after stopping product use, so that if identified, it can be managed appropriately by those treating the infection.
+If a test indicates that a woman has acquired HIV, staff will immediately stop her use of study product, because its continued use could potentially increase the chance virus will become resistant to the drug.
+Women testing positive for HIV are monitored for resistance, even after stopping product, so that if identified, it can be managed appropriately by those treating the infection.
 Although dapivirine is not used in the treatment of HIV, ARV drugs in the same class as dapivirine (NNRTIs) are.
 At the same time, a potential advantage dapivirine may have is that it remains potent even in the presence of common HIV strains with resistance.
-Thus, dapivirine may offer greater protection against infection.
 The ASPIRE trial will help to understand the nature and frequency of drug resistance among women who become infected while enrolled in the study.

 22. Will ASPIRE provide antiretroviral therapy, or ART, to women who acquire HIV?

 MTN receives funding to conduct clinical trials only, and is not permitted to provide HIV treatment.
 However, all MTN trial sites are required to have agreements with local service providers so that if a study participant acquires HIV she can be referred to the appropriate services and care in her community.
 In addition, site staff offer women the opportunity to participate in another MTN study, MTN-015.
-As a long-term observational study, MTN-015 does not provide HIV treatment, but frequent laboratory tests indicating how the disease is progressing and how women are responding to treatment may help local treatment providers better manage the clinical care of these women.
+As a long-term observational study, MTN-015 does not provide HIV treatment, but frequent laboratory tests indicating how the disease is progressing and how women are responding to treatment may help local treatment providers better manage their clinical care.

 23. What is adherence and why is it so important?

 In the context of HIV prevention research, adherence refers to a person’s willingness or ability to correctly and consistently follow a prescribed regimen.
 When participants use the study product as directed in an HIV prevention trial, researchers can determine with greater certainty whether the product prevents HIV.
-For example, the Partners PrEP Study provided especially convincing evidence that daily use of an ARV tablet (tenofovir or Truvada) can be highly effective among heterosexual couples in whom one of the partners has HIV.
-Adherence to product use was very high in Partners PrEP.
-Importantly, these were men and women who were on average older and all were in committed relationships with a partner they knew was infected.
-On the other hand, neither the FEM-PrEP nor the VOICE studies found Truvada effective among young, predominately single women, most of whom had not followed the daily pill-taking regimen as instructed.
-In fact, VOICE –Vaginal and Oral Interventions to Control the Epidemic –which tested the safety and effectiveness of daily use of three products (tenofovir gel, tenofovir tablets and Truvada tablets) found none to be effective among the 5,029 women, with adherence to product use low across all study groups.
-No matter how effective a given product or approach may be, it can have no benefit if it’s not used; women who need safe and effective HIV prevention methods must also be willing and able to use them.
-As such, a finding of low adherence in a clinical trial may be just as important as an indicator for the kinds of challenges that women may face in the “real world.”
+For example, adherence to product use was very high in the Partners PrEP Study, which provided especially convincing evidence that daily use of an ARV tablet (tenofovir or Truvada) can be highly effective among heterosexual couples in whom one of the partners has HIV.
+Yet, neither the FEM-PrEP nor the VOICE studies found Truvada effective among young, predominately single women, most of whom had not followed the daily pill-taking regimen as instructed.
+No matter how effective a given product or approach may be, there’s no benefit if it’s not used.
+Women who need safe and effective HIV prevention methods must also be willing and able to use them.
+As such, a finding of low adherence in a clinical trial could also be an indicator of the kinds of challenges that women may face in the “real world.”

 24. What is being done in ASPIRE to ensure women actually use the ring?

 First, it’s important to point out that the dapivirine ring being evaluated in ASPIRE is a longer-acting product – to be used by women for four weeks at time – which may be easier and more convenient for women to use consistently.
-Still, site staff are focusing a great deal of effort on helping current and prospective trial participants and local communities better understand the importance of correct and consistent product use and the impact that non-adherence can have on the findings of a research study.
-Participants are counseled at each visit about the importance of adhering to the study regimens as well as safer sex practices, and they are encouraged to be as honest as possible about their use.
+Still, site staff go to great effort to help trial participants and local communities better understand the importance of correct and consistent product use and the impact that non-adherence can have on the findings of a research study.
 Although in VOICE adherence was estimated to be about 90 percent based on what participants themselves had reported and on counts of unused applicators and leftover pills, blood tests conducted at the end of the trial revealed that only about 25 percent of the women had actually used product regularly.
 As such, ASPIRE trial staff (many of whom also were involved in conducting VOICE) are working on ways to better understand women’s social contexts, perceptions about HIV risk and their motives for taking part in ASPIRE, and encouraging participants to be open about any difficulties they are having with using the ring.

 ASPIRE is also monitoring adherence while the trial is underway so that challenges with use can be addressed as they occur, and in a way that preserves the blinded, placebo-controlled nature of the study.
-Participant blood samples and used rings are being tested on a routine basis to determine use of the ring.
-Though the study investigators and participants don’t know individual participant results, data pooled according to sites or the study overall might indicate a need to modify ongoing adherence counseling, enrollment activities or community messages about ASPIRE.
+Participant blood samples and used rings are being tested on a routine basis to determine use of the ring and the data is pooled according to trial sites or the study overall.

+25. How is adherence being measured in ASPIRE?

+Information about adherence to product use is being collected using different measures in ASPIRE, including through face-to-face interviews and the use of Audio-Computer Assisted Self Interviewing (ACASI), which allows participants to answer questions about condom use, sexual behavior and product use.
+Tests of used rings and of blood and vaginal fluid samples taken from participants during the study will also help determine how well participants followed the study regimens by measuring the amount of drug present.
 A special test that can determine how much drug remains in used rings may be especially useful.
 Once the dapivirine ring is placed in the vagina it releases drug slowly over the four weeks it is intended to be worn.
 A ring that still contains active drug indicates little or no use, whereas a ring depleted or nearly depleted of drug indicates it was used all or most of the time.

-25. How is adherence being measured in ASPIRE?

-Information about adherence to product use is being collected using different measures in ASPIRE, including through face-to-face interviews and the use of Audio-Computer Assisted Self Interviewing (ACASI), which allows participants to answer questions about condom use, sexual behavior and product use – such as whether they were able to keep the ring in place for four weeks, and if not, why.
-Tests of used rings and of blood and vaginal fluid samples taken from participants during the study will also help determine how well participants followed the study regimens by measuring the amount of drug present.

 26. What happens to women who become pregnant or are breastfeeding?

-Pregnant women and women who are breastfeeding at the time of screening are not be able to join ASPIRE.
-Researchers don’t yet know how dapivirine might affect a woman’s pregnancy or the development of her fetus, or her baby if she continues to use the ring while breastfeeding.
-Women who enroll must not be planning to become pregnant during the study and must use effective contraception and have monthly pregnancy tests throughout the trial.
-If a participant becomes pregnant during the study, she will stop use of the ring, but will remain in the study and continue with all trial site visits.
+Researchers don’t yet know how dapivirine might affect a woman’s pregnancy or the development of her fetus, so trial participants must not be planning to become pregnant during the study and must use effective contraception and have monthly pregnancy tests.
+If a participant becomes pregnant during the study, she will stop use of the ring, but can remain in the study and continue with all trial site visits.
 She will also be referred by study staff to available sources of medical care and other services that she or her baby may need.
 Depending on the timing of pregnancy relative to the study’s progress, some women may be able to resume using the ring, provided they are no longer breastfeeding.
-Women who become pregnant will also be invited to participate in MTN 016 or EMBRACE (Evaluation of Maternal and Baby Outcome Registry After Chemoprophylactic Exposure) study, a first-of-its-kind observational study of women who become pregnant during an HIV prevention trial and pregnant women who have participated in other MTN safety studies.
+Women who become pregnant will also be invited to participate in an observational study, MTN 016, or EMBRACE (Evaluation of Maternal and Baby Outcome Registry After Chemoprophylactic Exposure.

 27. What are the medical benefits for women participating in the study?

 Study participants receive free laboratory tests and physical and pelvic exams, HIV prevention counseling and free condoms.
 STI risk-reduction counseling, testing and treatment are provided at no charge to women.
 HIV testing and STI treatment is also be provided to their partners.
 In addition, ASPIRE provides effective barrier and hormonal contraception and monthly pregnancy and HIV testing.
-Participants who acquire HIV during the trial will be counseled appropriately and receive referrals to community-based programs for care and support.
-While they will no longer be able to use their assigned study ring, women will have the option to remain in the trial and receive all scheduled safety evaluations.
 For medical issues that become apparent during trial participation and fall beyond the scope of management of the clinical trial site, women are referred to local service providers for ongoing treatment, management and care.

 28. If women in ASPIRE use condoms, how will you know if the ring is effective for preventing HIV?